vendorofdoom/clibbon-net/site-holly/hugo/content/portfolio/sitness.md

 #### 3D Modelling

 I designed the initial layout and created some simple models for the beach scene in Maya.
+Considering that the player should be seated for our VR application, I chose a cove style layout for the beach scene to draw the player's gaze forwards out to sea.
 The scene was enhanced further by [Bato's](https://bato.crd.co/) 3D models and animated guide, as well as lighting and sounds added by PJ.

 {{< figure src="/images/sitness/beach_cove_design.png" alt="Design for the beach scene layout" >}}

-*A sketch of the cove scene layout and the two scenery pieces I modelled, the cove landscape and the headland with a lighthouse.
-Considering that the player should be seated for our VR application, I chose a cove style layout for the beach scene to draw the player's gaze forwards out to sea.*
+*A sketch of the cove scene layout, the cove model, and the lighthouse on a headland model*

 {{< figure src="/images/sitness/tree_models.png" alt="A trio of tree models" >}}

-*Three, low-poly style trees I modelled for the beach scene.*
+*Three, low-poly style trees I modelled for the beach scene*

 #### Programming